elimelt/notes/networks/2-physical-layer.md

 ## Coding and Modulation

 A modem (modulator-demodulator) converts digital signals to analog signals, and vise versa.

 ### A simple coding

 A high positive voltage for 1, and a low negative voltage for 0.
 This is called **NRZ**(Non-Return-to-Zero).
+Each time interval (**symbol**) is like a sample point.

 ### Problems?

-- TODO
+Only 1 bit/symbol.
+Can use more than just 2 voltage levels to get more bits/symbol.
+To get N bits/symbol, need 2^n voltage levels.
+There is a tradeoff between encoding efficiency and the sensitivity to noise.

 There are many other practical coding schemes, all of which are driven by engineering considerations.